Y-STR and X-STR Profiling for Lineage and Complex Pedigrees

 PowerPlex Y23 (released in 2012) amplifies 23 loci, overlapping substantially with the Yfiler Plus locus set.
 The 20-locus YHRD core haplotype (the set of 20 standardised loci used in the YHRD database for the highest-resolution frequency estimates) is covered by both kits.
 This overlap is deliberate: it allows laboratories using different kits to compare results and contribute to the shared YHRD database.

 Both kits have been validated across the major forensic accreditation frameworks: SWGDAM in the US, ENFSI in the EU, and NABL/ISO 17025 in India.
+The fragments are resolved on capillary electrophoresis platforms using allelic ladders specific to each kit.
 Independent validation studies, published in Forensic Science International and the International Journal of Legal Medicine, have evaluated sensitivity (minimum template requirements), specificity (absence of cross-reaction with non-human DNA), and stochastic effects at low template.

 In Germany, the Bundeskriminalamt (BKA) has used Y-STR analysis in violent-crime and sexual-assault casework since the late 1990s and contributed large population datasets to the YHRD.
 In the United Kingdom, the Forensic Science Regulator's guidance requires that any Y-STR result submitted to court be accompanied by a haplotype frequency from YHRD or an equivalent curated database.
 In Australia, NATA-accredited laboratories use Yfiler Plus and reference the Oceanian datasets in YHRD.
 In India, the DNA Technology Bill 2019, if enacted, would require accredited laboratories to use validated commercial kits and curated population databases for all forensic DNA typing, including Y-STR.